Raising Baby Chicks – What To Feed Them & How To Care For Them

 If you already have chickens and a coop and are wanting to know how to integrate new with old, click here to find out how to introduce new chickens to the flock!

-If you live in a cooler climate (where the temp outside is consistently lower than 95 degrees) you’ll know that you likely need a heat source in the coop as well.
-In these situations it’s better to wait for more than 6 weeks to allow the chicks to completely develop their feathers
+If you live in cooler weather (where the temp outside is consistently lower than 95 degrees) you’ll know that you likely need a heat source in the coop as well.
+In these situations, it’s better to wait for more than 6 weeks to allow the chicks to completely develop their feathers.

 - Don’t judge based on age, judge based on development (i.e. if they have developed their feathers, not how old they are)

 - Don’t forget to ensure that your coop is predator-proof before moving them in (we’ll show you how to do this in the next chapter on setting up your chicken coop!)

 And there you have it: Everything that you need to know about raising baby chicks!

 Let us know in the comments how you raised your little yellow puffballs or if you opted for a heat mat rather than a heat lamp.
 Don’t forget to share this with your backyard chicken keeper friend so they’ll know what to do when they chicken babies!

 You should use heat lamps when your babies are 4-6 weeks old.
 You will need to monitor and change the brooder temperature as they mature.
 The idea is that as your chicks grow they should rely less and less on the warmth of the brooder heat source.